simonem/PhD_Thesis/introduction.md

 # Introduction
 ## Problem Statement

+This thesis is about how to improve crisis training with ICT technologies.
+Crisis training is an umbrella term for complex, collaborative activities aiming at improve the people’s abilities for *preparedness* to human and natural-caused disasters (e.g. a flooding or a terrorist attack).
+Beside teaching the population what to do when a disaster occurs, it focuses on training crisis workers to efficiently response to a crisis; for example by actuating coping strategies, management of resources and rescue procedures.
+Each crisis is likely to be a situated, unpredictable event that will not take place again under the same circumstances.
+Training for crisis preparedness is a wicked problem, but it can positively affect everyone’s lives.

+There are two main tools to crisis training: tabletop exercises and physical simulations, on top of that real crises also offer triggers for learning [REF].
+The main venue crisis training is small to large scale simulations of disasters, e.g. events recreated to resemble at best real crises in terms of the physical environment (e.g. debrief, broken trees), but also reproducing feelings of real life crisis events such as stress, tension, time pressure, uncertainty [@Borodzicz:2002em].
+Yet these training events are arranged rarely due to high costs, and some conditions cannot be simulated.
+Often the impact of those events is limited by …

+> *Hence, how it is possible to maximise crisis training learning outcomes*?

+The training practices already in place can be enhanced by advances in reflective learning theories and ICT.

-In this thesis I investigate how to employ tools from reflection theory and embedded technology to provide better training to crisis workers.
-In crisis training, experience-based learning is a powerful tool.
-Each crisis is likely to be an unique event that will not take place again under the same circumstances.
-Even simulated crisis events for training purposes are arranged rarely due to high costs.
-Being able to learn from work experiences of the different roles on field (first responders, team coordinators, disaster managers) can bring learning outcomes to complement traditional formal training.
+Experience-based learning, is a powerful tool.
+Being able to learn from work experiences of the different roles on field (first responders, team coordinators, disaster managers) can bring learning outcomes to complement the traditional formal training already adopted during training events.
 Learning from experiences entails reflection [@boud1985reflection; @Dewey:1998ug; @kolb1974toward].
 Reflection on action has been a research topic since the work of Dewey [@dewey1933we] that describes how we learn by comparing our expectations to new and past experiences in order to promote continuous learning.
 Reflecting on action is critical in order to learn from past experiences and performing better in the future [@boud1985reflection; @Schon:1983ut] and a number of technology tools have been developed to support reflection, as an individual or collaborative activity.
 The CSRL (Computer Supported Reflective Learning) model developed as part of the MIRROR project[^mirror]  identifies a cycle of four stages of reflection [@Krogstie:2013kf]: *do work*, *initiate reflection session*, *conduct reflection session* and *apply reflection outcomes*.

+> *Therefore how can ICT technology to support the reflection cycle?”*

 In the context of crisis training, technology support for the reflective learning cycle addresses two activities: (i) *capturing work experiences* (ii) *re-creating work experiences*.
 While *capturing work experiences* is done *in-action*, *re-creating work experience* allow for initiating and sustaining a reflection session *on-action*.

 Technology provides help in different ways.
 Sensors can capture aspects of work experiences; data which can be visualised on a computer interface to provide triggers for re-evaluating an experience towards a learning outcome, or that can be used to plan new training work.
 Yet current technology tools don’t consider the very particular, situated nature of crisis work.
-While data capturing tools lack of interaction paradigms suitable to be used in-action, interfaces to visualise and manipulate data for reflection purposes struggle in providing the users with context information needed to ground the reflection process towards a learning outcome.
+While data capturing tools lack of interaction paradigms suitable to be used in-action, interfaces to interact with the data for reflection purposes struggle in providing the users with context information needed to ground the reflection process towards a learning outcome.

 Theory in the field of tangible, embodied and embedded interaction [@Dourish:2001vc] can inform the design of technologies to better assist reflection processes for crisis training.
 Tangible and embodied user interfaces are a recent trend in HCI aiming at enabling interaction with digital information exploiting the affordances that everyday objects provide, rather than traditional input devices such as keyboard, mouse or touchscreens.
 Using sensor-based technology, conventional object can be augmented and turned in “physical handles” to digital operations [@Ishii:1997ur], linking their traditional affordances to new digital meanings.

 Embodied interaction techniques can be implemented in computer interfaces to allow *capturing work experiences* disrupting as little as possible the rescue work, to *re-create work experiences* in a physical context for debriefing purposes and to *generate new work experiences* for continuous training characterised by engaging, playful interaction and reduced cost compared to traditional physical simulations.

 [^mirror]: MIRROR Project - http://www.mirror-project.eu